vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 This project is also an official Peakboard template, [which you can downloaded](https://templates.peakboard.com/Company_Information_PDF/en).

-## Set up the Peakboard Hub file structure
+## Set up the PDFs in Peakboard Hub

-First, we need to set up the file structure in Peakboard Hub.
-That way, our application can categorize the files based on the folder they're in.
+First, we need to create the folder structure in Peakboard Hub and add the PDFs.

 Let's assume that we have three different categories:
 * General announcements
 * Lunch menu
 * Shift schedules

-As you can see in the screenshot we build three directories for each of those categories: Announcements, Lunch, Shifts.
-Because we might want to have a bilingual board we can do the same in a different language, e.g. German: Ankuendigungen, Kantinenplan, Schichtplan.
+Let's also assume that we have a bilingual workplace, and we want Because we might want to have a bilingual board we can do the same in a different language, e.g. German: Ankuendigungen, Kantinenplan, Schichtplan.

 Each directory contains the information to be displayed as a PDF file.
 The naming of the PDF files can also be used later so we follow a certain pattern.